-Performance Testing is considered to be among the most essential and important types of software testing.
+Performance Testing in software testing is considered to be among the most essential and important types of enterprise software testing.
 It’s the go-to method to understand what would happen if an application is put under extreme conditions.
 Thanks to performance testing, testers can define appropriate corrective actions to ensure the app’s peak performance before it is launched to the market.

 Types of Performance Tests